A Therapeutic Approach to Yoga

 If you’re interested in learning more about the true essence of yoga, I’ll go deeper into each limb below to help you understand the full practice beyond the poses:

 Niyamas: This is more about how we relate to ourselves.
 These include cleanliness (saucha), contentment (santosha), heat (tapas), self-knowledge (svadyaya), and surrender (ishvarapranidhana).
-Cleanliness is self-explanatory however other than hygiene it can also refer to having a positive mindset.
-Contentment is about being happy with what we have.
-Tapas us about effort and putting in work to learn and be better.
 Self-knowledge is really about self discovery and focusing on learning more about ourselves rather than others which we tend to do by comparing where we are in life to those around us.
 And finally surrendering to trying to have control over what happens and trust the process.

 Asana: One of the most well known niyamas, the poses.
 Here we use the body as a tool to self discovery.
 It is important to modify the postures we practice to find physical comfort in them.
 While some types of yoga such as Ashtanga or Iyengar have very specific practices, as I physical therapist I find it safer and more effective to adapt the pose to the person rather than force an unprepared body into a pose.
 One of the yoga sutras is “sthira sukkah asanam” which means steadiness and ease.
 It is important to find stability and strength in each posture while remaining relaxed.
 Learning how to do this during the asana practice teaches us how to do so off the mat in our daily lives.